 More about VCCC

-VCCC strives to take an asset-based community development approach, working with citizens, nonprofits and organizations to empower the community by fostering connection, collaboration and utilizing the resources that are already present.
-Areas of focus for VCCC include housing, transportation, learning, wellness, economic development, food security and capacity building.
+Vibrant Communities Charlotte County (VCCC) is a Community Inclusion Network (CIN) under the Economic and Social Inclusion Corporation (ESIC), supporting poverty reduction in the province.
+VCCC strives to take an asset-based community development approach, working with citizens, nonprofits, businesses and government to empower the community by fostering connection, collaboration and utilizing the resources that are already present.
+Areas of focus for VCCC include housing, transportation, learning & wellness, economic development, food security and capacity building.

 If you have an initiative you would like to talk through and would like to find out what kind of support is available through VCCC, get in touch with Raymond Funk (email@example.com).